Danville pastor brings community together for charity basketball game

 “I just want to bring our city together,” Hoskins said.
 “I think we need more positive events, more family friendly events.
 And what better way to use basketball, to use sports as a way to bring our city together.”

-Hoskins’ all proceeds from the event will go toward his ‘It Takes a Village’ mentorship program.
+All proceeds from the event will go toward Hoskins’ ‘It Takes a Village’ mentorship program.
 He hopes to have more days of fun in the future.